Blinken in Afghanistan to sell Biden troop withdrawal

 For many Afghans the past two decades have been disappointing, as corruption has overtaken successive governments and powerful warlords have amassed wealth and loyal militias who are well armed.
 Many Afghans fear the chaos will worsen even more once America leaves.

+At a news conference in the capital before leaving, Blinken said while America is drawing down its military force, it is stepping up its engagement with the Afghan government and people and would continue financial support for the Afghan National Security Forces.
+Washington pays a $4 billion-a-year bill to maintain Afghanistan’s security forces.

+“Our partnership with Afghanistan is enduring.
+We will remain side by side going forward,” Blinken promised.

-Peace talks between the Taliban and the Afghan government are at a stalemate but are supposed to resume later this month in Istanbul.
+Peace talks between the Taliban and the Afghan government are at a stalemate but are supposed to resume later this month in Istanbul, though the Taliban have not said if they will participate.

+Blinken had stern warnings for the religious militia, saying it would never gain the international recognition it wants if it drives Afghanistan toward a civil war rather than embracing the peace talks.

+“It’s important for the Taliban to recognize that it will never be legitimate and it will never be durable if it rejects the political process and tries to take the country by force,” he said.

 Under an agreement signed between the Trump administration and the Taliban last year, the U.S. was to have completed its military withdrawal by May 1.
 Although Biden is blowing through that deadline, angering the Taliban leadership, his plan calls for the pullout to begin on May 1.
 The NATO withdrawal will commence the same day.